erikhayry/bakomjs/README.md

 bakom.js makes it possible to make your text fully transparent allowing you to see right through it to the image below.

 Please note this is an early untested version.
-Currently works in latest version of Chrome, Safari and Firefox*.
+Currently works in latest version of Chrome, Safari, IE and Firefox*.

 *see known issues